y0w0/documentation/docs/radxa-os/display.md

    xrandr -rate       # Set refresh rate
 ```

-#### Multiple Screen Settings
+#### Using MIPI Screen

-ROCK 5A Supports up to three displays, two micro HDMI interfaces and one mipi interface, the **mipi display** should be enabled on overlay:
+Some of Radxa products support MIPI displays connected via ribbon cable.
+However, they are not enabled by default.

-You can get the supported mipi screen model on [overlays menu](../configuration/devicetree#how-to-enable-an-overlay),
+You can get the supported mipi screen model from the [overlay menu](rsetup/devicetree#how-to-enable-an-overlay).

-before using the mipi screen, you need to enable the corresponding overlay and reboot.
+Before using the mipi screen, you need to enable the corresponding overlay and reboot.

 ```
+        ...
         [ ] Enable Radxa Display 10HD
         [ ] Enable Radxa Display 8HD
+        ...
 ```
 **Note: Different product may support different screen.**

-There is a guide for using [Radxa Display 8HD](../rock5/rock5a/accessories-guides/lcd-8-hd.md) on ROCK 5A.
+#### Multiple Screen Settings

 In addition to Settings, the following commands enable you to modify in the display settings: